ministryofjustice/security-guidance/docs/data-destruction.md

 -   DIN: [http://www.din-66399.com/index.php/en/securitylevels](http://www.din-66399.com/index.php/en/securitylevels)

-Data Destruction for electronic/magnetic storage **must** include, unless otherwise superseded by NCSC, PCI-DSS or specific Ministry of Justice \(MoJ\) guidance:
+Data Destruction for electronic/magnetic storage **must** include, unless otherwise superseded by NCSC, PCI-DSS or specific guidance:

 -   the revocation or otherwise destruction of decryption keys and/or mechanisms to render data inaccessible or otherwise void through the use of modern cryptography; AND/OR

 -   data overwriting methods consisting of at least 3 \(three\) complete overwrite passes of random data.

-Data Destruction for printed materials **must** include, unless otherwise superseded by NCSC or specific MoJ guidance:
+Data Destruction for printed materials **must** include, unless otherwise superseded by NCSC or specific guidance:

 -   paper cross-shredding methods to satisfy at least the DIN 66399 Level 4 standard with a maximum cross cut particle surface area 160 \(one hundred and sixty\) millimeters squared with a maximum strip width of 6 \(six\) millimeters